Izalit/ArduNet-Elegans/README.md

 *  VD9 301
 :D
 ## Credits
+ArduNet Team
+Izalit: (https://github.com/Izalit/) Lead programmer, designer, researcher, and project coordinator.
+Various iterations of this project have been my passion since my first year of college.
+I'm glad to finally have something to say for all the hard work.
+It was not possible without the help of everyone listed here.
+My hope is to use this as a platform to jump to more generalized AI projects later~!

-https://github.com/Dinokaiz2/: Dinokaiz2, who made edits to make the code more efficient and functional, as well as for their assistance when I consulted them in logic and debugging the activation function.
-They've been an incredible friend and support while I've worked on this project over the years and I really cannot thank them enough.
+Dinokaiz2: (https://github.com/Dinokaiz2/) My friend K, who made the compression tool and the reader for the neural ROM and the learning array, as well as for their assistance when I consulted them in logic and debugging particularly difficult issues.
+They've been an incredible friend and support while I've worked on this project over the years and I really cannot thank them enough for the incredible work they've done to make this possible.

 Gwyndoll: (https://github.com/gwyndoll) My partner, Molly, who I would like to personally thank for all her help with debugging, building datasets, formatting large data files, and generally just keeping me sane while working on this.
 You're an incredible partner, parent, and programmer.
 Love ya molls.

+Nova: Inspiration and consulation for this project and its goals.
+You'll likely hear more from them in the future.

+Referenced Works
+B. Nikhil: as their work on wormweb (http://wormweb.org/neuralnet#c=BAG&m=1) was used for finding connections between neurons and for debugging.
+I love their webtool it is amazingly rad.

+B. Tahereh et al.: Their paper "Mechanisms of plasticity in a Caenorhabditis elegans mechanosensory circuit" helped identify the plastic neurons in the mechanosensory circuit to add to our hebbian learning array (https://www.frontiersin.org/journals/physiology/articles/10.3389/fphys.2013.00088/full)

+C. Taegon et al.: Their paper "Optimization of connectome weights for a neural network model generating both forward and backward locomotion in C. elegans" helped give us a benchmark for existing biological simulations of C. elegans (https://www.biorxiv.org/content/10.1101/2025.07.21.665845v1.full)

 EleganSign: A webtool by Fenyves et al. that allows the user to choose from multiple different data sets (https://elegansign.linkgroup.hu/#!Overview).
 We used their NT+R dataset, which used expression of neurotransmitters and receptors to predict synaptic weights.
 This was extremely useful, and alongside the other tools here was used to generate a list of data for our neural rom.
 Their datasets were an invaluable contribution!

+G. Thomas et al.: Their paper "ASI Regulates Satiety Quiescence in C. elegans" was used to help better understand how satiety functions in C. elegans and, thus, how to implement it (https://pmc.ncbi.nlm.nih.gov/articles/PMC3726252/)

 K. Oshio et al.: who made another great tool for looking at wiring, CCEP-Tool (http://ims.dse.ibaraki.ac.jp/ccep-tool/) which served useful as well during this project.

-https://github.com/nategri/nematoduino: The neural rom design and idea of putting C. Elegans was hugely inspired by nategri's nematoduino, so thank you for the cool project, it served as massive inspiration for putting a brain on arduboy!
+Nategri: (https://github.com/nategri/nematoduino) Creator of nematoduino, a project I played with a lot!
+The design of their neural ROM, the extrapolation of a tank-drive from sinusoidal muscle movements, and the general idea of putting C. Elegans into an Arduboy was hugely inspired by their arduino C. elegans project.
+It served as massive inspiration to see someone else using this brain for something cool!

-Nikhil Bhatla: as their work on wormweb (http://wormweb.org/neuralnet#c=BAG&m=1) was used for finding connections between neurons and for debugging.
-I love their webtool it is amazingly rad.

-Open Worm Project: Thanks goes to the people at open worm project, who make these curated data sets (https://openworm.org/ConnectomeToolbox/Witvliet_2021/) availabe and open source so a random programmer like me could make this.
+Open Worm Project: Thanks goes to the people at open worm project, who make these curated data sets (https://openworm.org/ConnectomeToolbox/Witvliet_2021/) availabe and open source so a random bio nerd and hobby programmer like me could make this.

+S. Attila et al.: Their paper "Neuron-Specific Regulation of Associative Learning and Memory by MAGI-1 in C. elegans" helped me understand how the MAGI-1 protein is used in learning which, in turn, helped identify more neurons for our hebbian array (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0006019)

+T. Jamine Hooi-Min et al.: Their paper "Behavioral Forgetting of Olfactory Learning Is Mediated by Interneuron-Regulated Network Plasticity in Caenorhabditis elegans" helped identify plastic neurons in the olfactory circuit to add to the hebbian learning array (https://www.eneuro.org/content/9/4/ENEURO.0084-22.2022)

 Worm Atlas: who has a wonderful website (https://www.wormatlas.org/index.html) with tons of references for each individual neuron!
+Very useful for identifying which neurons to use in the hebbian array.
 I love all that they've done, and highly reccomend checking it out.

 . . .

 Lastly, to my friends Molly, Kaiz, and Nova, all of you, thanks so much for your help with this crazy ambitious project, with debugging and discussing the logic and talking it out.
-Simply just being rubber ducky was immensely helpful, but so has all that you've done for me while I've been struggling with my illness these past few years.
+Simply just being rubber ducky was immensely helpful, but so has all that you've done for me while I've been struggling with the pain and mental toll of my illness these past few years.
 Your friendship and your wonderful brains are more valuable than gold!